 AFAR: This is an app created by the travel magazine AFAR.
-The app is its newest travel guide app and designed to help your create and plan a memorable trip.
-The app has many features which are also found on it’s website, like Wanderlists (saved lists of places or experiences you’re pining over) and Guides (a map function that lets you browse the globe and get inspired by locations you wouldn’t have thought of), plus trip suggestions from local experts and editors.
+The app is its newest travel guide app and designed to help you create and plan a memorable trip.
+The app has many features which are also found on its website, like Wanderlists (saved lists of places or experiences you’re pining over) and Guides (a map function that lets you browse the globe and get inspired by locations you wouldn’t have thought of), plus trip suggestions from local experts and editors.
 The app also provides offline access if you don’t have access to wifi.

-EverNote This is great app for helping you remember your trip with a document storage app that lets you store everything from web links to photos to audio recordings.
+EverNote This is a great app for helping you remember your trip with a document storage app that lets you store everything from web links to photos to audio recordings.
 While you’re on vacation, treat the app as though it were a living notebook.
 Brochures, menus, and maps can all be uploaded as mementos, so you won’t be stumped when someone asked which trail you hiked or what you ate at a particular café or restaurant.
 (Those docs become searchable too once they’re in Evernote’s system.)
 Or, use audio and visuals to craft “rich notes” for intensely original moments, like a photo of a church and the sound of the church bells ringing.
 Every “note” you create is stamped with the time, date, and the location in which it was made; use the Atlas view to see where you’ve gone and what you did.
 That’s particularly useful when you’re vying for bragging rights with other frequent-traveler friends.